mnemesong/todoapp-try-oop-js/README.md

-# todoapp-try-oop-js
+# todoapp-try-rescript-js
-try to build oop todoapp on js
+try to build rescript todoapp on js

+UNFINISHED!